 On June 19, 2019, the Company announced an agreement with Geophysx Jamaica Ltd. ("Geophysx"), pursuant to which Geophysx agreed to acquire six of the Company's SEPLs located in Jamaica including four of the SEPLs acquired from OZ Minerals and two of the Rodinia SEPLs.
-The SEPLs contain earlystage copper-gold exploration projects and include the Belvedere, Mount Royal, Mount Ogle, Berkshire Hall, Windsor Castle and Shirley Castle SEPLs.
+The SEPLs contain early-stage copper-gold exploration projects and include the Belvedere, Mount Royal, Mount Ogle, Berkshire Hall, Windsor Castle and Shirley Castle SEPLs.

-Pursuant to this agreement, Geophysx acquired a 100% interest in each of the projects for total cash of \$277,605 (payment of US\$5,000 upon execution of the initial letter of intent (received during May 2019); and, payment of US\$205,000 from trust upon transfer of title of the SEPLs to Geophysx (received August 2019)).
-The Company retains a net smelter return (NSR) royalty of 1% on four of these SEPLs.
+Pursuant to this agreement, Geophysx acquired a 100% interest in each of the projects for total cash of \$277,605 (US\$210,000).
+The Company retains a NSR royalty of 1% on four of these SEPLs.
 Geophysx will have the right to buy down the first half of the NSR for US\$50,000 per each 0.1% of the NSR (total of US\$250,000) and the second half of the NSR for US\$70,000 per each 0.1% of the NSR (total of US\$350,000).
 Geophysx would make future cash payments to the Company at milestones following commencement of commercial production that could total US\$240,000.
-The Company recorded a loss on sale of these licences of \$980,295.